HarmeetSokhi/storygenerator/README.md

 4. The application will send the image to Azure Vision API for image captioning, and retrieve the generated caption.
 5. The caption is then used as a prompt for the OpenAI model to generate a story based on the image.
 6. The generated story is converted into an audio file.
-7. The DreamAI model is then utilized to create a new image based on the story.
+7. The DeepAI model is then utilized to create a new image based on the story.
 8. The resulting story and image are displayed on the web interface.
 9. Repeat the process to generate stories and images from different drawings.